suljov/GearUpMyKali-WSL/README.md

 51. jwt_tool
 52. lfimap
 53. kali-linux-default
-54. kali-linux-headless
-55. kali-tools-database
+54. kali-tools-database
-56. kali-tools-information-gathering
+55. kali-tools-information-gathering
-57. kali-tools-passwords
+56. kali-tools-passwords
-58. msfpc
+57. msfpc
-59. assetfinder
+58. assetfinder
-60. kali-tools-post-exploitation
+69. kali-tools-post-exploitation
-61. set
+60. set
-62. kali-tools-top10
+61. kali-tools-top10
-63. kali-tools-web
+62. kali-tools-web
-64. nmap
+63. nmap

 The script downloads and runs the pimp-my-kali script which here is used to update the system further and install/update more essentials tools and dependencies.
 You are free to download the script again and use it to upgrade your system further etc.